pavel-po/coqui/README.md

 2. **Input-file interface**
    Provide an input toml file and run CoQuí from the command line.

-## What does CoQui do?
+## What does CoQuí do?
 CoQui utilizes distributed linear algebra to enable high-performance *ab-initio* calculations applicable to:
 - Both k-point (periodic) and molecular systems
 - Generic single-particle basis sets, such as Kohn-Sham (KS) orbitals, Gaussian-type orbitals, and their mixtures.

-Currently, `CoQui` interfaces with the following backends (see [examples/dft_converter](examples/dft_converter) for input preparation):
+Currently, CoQuí interfaces with the following backends (see [examples/dft_converter](examples/dft_converter) for input preparation):
 - [Quantum ESPRESSO](https://www.quantum-espresso.org)
 - [PySCF](https://pyscf.org)

-Below are some key features of `CoQui`.
+Below are some key features of CoQuí.
 For more detailed examples, please visit our [examples](examples/README.md) page.
 #### Compressed Representation for Many-Body Hamiltonians
 - THC representation for two-electron Coulomb integrals